Last Updated on

 - By the time your baby turns one-year-old, he tends to weight about 2 1/2 – 3 times his birth weight.

-- Your breastfed baby tends to grow at a faster rate than a formula fed infant in the initial few months, and then your breastfed baby may slim down in comparison with the formula fed infants in the second six months.
-You need not worry about your baby slimming down a bit since, the weight gain patterns of the breastfed and formula fed babies differ significantly.
+- Your breastfed baby tends to grow at a faster rate than a formula-fed infant in the initial few months, and then your breastfed baby may slim down in comparison with formula-fed infants in the second six months.
+You need not worry about your baby slimming down a bit since the weight gain patterns of the breastfed and formula-fed babies differ significantly.

-Some Common Tips While Measuring Weight of Baby
+Some Common Tips While Measuring the Weight of Your Baby

 - Be Consistent: To get an accurate reading about your baby’s weight gain, it is important that there is great consistency in the whole activity.
 Make sure you use a doctor-approved baby weight growth chart and stick to it.

-- Zero The Scale First: Make sure the scale is zero-ed before placing the baby on it.
-Place your baby in the cente of the scale, as far as possible.
+- Zero the Scale First: Make sure the scale is zeroed before placing the baby on it.
+Place your baby in the centre of the scale, as far as possible.

-- Use Average of Three Readings: If you have a very active bay who constantly keeps moving, you can weigh your baby two, or three times, and then take a mean of the readings you get.
-Analyse these readings by comparing them with the recommededation on the breastfed baby weight gain chart.
+- Use an Average of Three Readings: If you have a very active baby who constantly keeps moving, you can weigh your baby two, or three times, and then take a mean of the readings you get.
+Analyse these readings by comparing them with the recommendation on the breastfed baby weight gain chart.

 - Be Mindful of Growth Spurts: Most importantly, remember that – babies do not grow steadily, at a constant rate every single day.
 There will be weeks when the weight gain is less, and weeks when it is more.
 Growth spurts (when they begin, how long they last, etc.) can greatly affect your baby’s weight gain.
 As a thumb-rule, do not weigh your baby more than once a week.

-As a mother, your foremost concern should be ensuring proper healthy and nutrition of your baby.
-If you feed your little one well, and ensure that her diet is well-rounded, her weight is bound to gain at the regular healthy pace!
+As a mother, your foremost concern should be ensuring proper health and nutrition of your baby.
+If you feed your little one well and ensure that her diet is well-rounded, her weight is bound to increase at a regular and healthy pace!